aakash-patidar/Ananya-Store-Data-Analysis/README.md

    <img src="https://github.com/aakash-patidar/Ananya-Store-Data-Analysis/assets/171103471/41ec01de-3663-4d69-90af-900549550961">

 3. **What are different order status in 2023**
    A pivot table was created to understand different order status in 2023.
+The Status column was placed in the Rows section, and the Count of Order ID was placed in the Values section to understand different order status in 2023.

    <img src="https://github.com/aakash-patidar/Ananya-Store-Data-Analysis/assets/171103471/3caaab17-e2bb-4f9b-a2d9-4ddb49b9b597">